 1. The London Benchmarking Group methodology was again used to assess this overall community investment.
-In addition to our donations, financial support was provided for our Affordable Warmth programme, education programme, and our Young Offenders programme.
+In addition to our donations, financial support was provided for our Affordable Warmth programme and education programme,

 Our employees have continued to volunteer in their local communities, giving their time, skills and enthusiasm to support a wide range of projects.

 We have continued to support our Power to Serve employee volunteering programme in the US, which promotes our stewardship and safety principles.
 It seeks to be involved in existing community service projects, as well as creating new volunteering experiences for our employees that will benefit our local communities.

 Our employees act as education ambassadors, volunteering their time for a range of activities; including STEM enrichment, careers education and work experience programmes.
 A number of young people in the US start their journey into the energy industry through our Engineering Our Future programme and go on to join our Company.

 More widely, we continue to support our partnership with the Center for Energy Workforce Development on its ‘energy industry fundamentals’ and we work with veterans through the US Troops to Energy Jobs programme.
 This is designed to help veterans make the transition from military service to the energy/utility industry.

 In the UK, 'EmployAbility – Let’s work together' is our employee-led supported internship programme for young people aged 17 to 25 with special educational needs and disabilities (SEND).

 The programme aims to raise aspirations and significantly improve the likelihood of a young person with learning disabilities achieving paid employment, through the provision of supported work placements.
 Currently only 6% of people with learning disabilities are in paid employment in the UK.